Foundation / Corporation

 -Established Professional Artist or Group: Maximum request $10,000

-Projects may start on or after November 15.
+Projects may start on or after May 15 (March 15 deadline) or November 15 (September 15 deadline).

 A person shall be considered to be a professional artist if that person satisfies 4 of the following criteria, including at least one of the criteria referred to in paragraphs (a) to (c):